apache/hive/README.txt

   We have provided upgrade scripts for Derby and MySQL databases.
 If you are using a different database for your MetaStore you will need to provide your own upgrade script.

+- Hive @VERSION@ includes new configuration properties.
+If you are upgrading from an earlier version of Hive it is imperative that you replace all of the old copies of the hive-default.xml configuration file with the new version located in the conf/ directory.

 Useful mailing lists